hotae319/hotae319.github.io/about.md

 ---

-<U>Now, I am studying in UC Berkeley Ph.D program and working in the MPC lab of UC Berkeley as a graduate student researcher.</U> I am financially supported by the Korean Government Ph.D.
+<U>Now, I am working on Autonomy Behaviors at Zoox as Software Engineer.
+I received my Ph.D. from the University of California, Berkeley, and my bachelor's degree from Seoul National University.</U> I was financially supported by the Korean Government Ph.D.
 Scholarship for Studying Overseas.
 You can also search for me at this attached [Curriculum Vitae](https://hotae319.github.io/assets/CV_hotae_112024.pdf) or inspect in detail by reading this page [Publication](/publication)

 *  **Technical Skills** : C/C++, Python, MATLAB || ROS1/2, Tensorflow/Pytorch, CasADi